nzubechukwudavid/printf/README.md

 The available conversion specifiers are:
 ---

-* %c: Prints a single character.
+* %c: Print a single character.

-* %d: Prints integers.
+* %d: Print integers.

-* %b: Prints the binary representation of an unsigned decimal.
+* %b: Print the binary representation of an unsigned decimal.

-* %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters
+* %x: Print the hexadecial representation of an unsigned decimal in lowercase letters

-* %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters
+* %X: Print the hexadecial representation of an unsigned decimal in uppercase letters

-* %R: Prints the Rot13 interpretation of a string
+* %R: Print the Rot13 interpretation of a string

-* %s: Prints a string of characters.
+* %s: Print a string of characters.